 But wait!
 Before you create a Google account and try to create a Google My Business listing, you should read on.
 We’ll make sure you’re on the right track.
 It’s easy to create extra work for yourself or get accounts confused, so take your time.

-Treat this article as a choose your own adventure of sorts.
+Treat this article as a ‘choose your own adventure’ of sorts.
 Follow the steps that apply to you and you’ll improve your business’ Google reach, or check out our SEO services and we can do the steps for you!

 Step 1: Where do you stand?